lzim/teampsd/mtl_facilitate_workgroup/learner_see/mtl_session05_see.md

 #### New for _MTL_ 2.0

-   + For CC & MM, you need to select your Learning Mode before hitting Play.
+   + For CC & MM, after clicking Play, you will need to select your Learning Mode.
    + Refer to the Care Coordination (CCParams) or Medication Management (MMParams) tab of the Team Data Table at mtl.how/data, for data regarding the team's New Patient Start Rates and Return-to-Clinic Intervals.
    + **Note:** Once you pick a Learning Mode to prioritize the New Patient Start Rate or the Existing Patients Return-to-Clinic Visit Interval, this will be the setting your team will experiment with through Session 12 for the rest of the *Modeling to Learn* program.